-Methods applied in pulmonary physiotherapy are based on evidence of effectiveness confirmed by scientific research.
-The number of publications in this medical field is rather significant - there are numerous textbooks for pulmonary physiotherapy [4, 5] clinical guidelines [2, 6, 10] and recommendations prepared in accordance with strong scientific evidence and experts' opinions [7-9].

-Techniques used in pulmonary physiotherapy aim to: evacuate phlegm from the bronchi, reduce breathing effort and increase compromised lung capacity [5].
-While these techniques are extensively described in professional literature, the decision about their implementation and effectiveness must be made after performing an individual examination of a patient, assessing mechanisms which led to retention of respiratory secretions, as well as evaluating its clinical effectiveness [2, 4, 5, 6, 11].
-For instance, Active Cycle of Breathing Techniques (ACBT) is a method widely applied in bronchial diseases, whereas cough assist using mechanical insufflation exsufflation (MIE) is applicable mostly in patients with neuromuscular diseases and manual hyperinflation is recommended for intubated and mechanically ventilated patients in intensive care units.
-By using techniques alleviating symptoms such as dyspnea [4, 6, 14], pulmonary physiotherapists also actively participate in caring for patients who are treated by non-invasive ventilation in order to unload their respiratory muscles [12, 13].
-These physiotherapists also possess general understanding and skills regarding physical training and improving patient's physical capacity and muscle strength.
-Pulmonary physiotherapy specialists are an integral part of pulmonary rehabilitation teams and often holding the positions of leaders.
-Pulmonary rehabilitation is a comprehensive and economically effective program of sessions which last several weeks and involve: physical training, education, adaptation of health-promoting behaviours and practicing independence in dealing with disease [15].
-This form of therapy is an element of standard health care provided to patients suffering from chronic pulmonary diseases, particularly from COPD [16-18].
+Methods utilised by respiratory physiotherapy are based on research evidence.
+There is a significant number of publications in this field of physiotherapy - there are numerous textbooks for respiratory physiotherapy [4, 5] clinical guidelines [2, 6, 10] and recommendations prepared in accordance with strong scientific evidence and experts' opinions [7-9].
+Techniques used in respiratory physiotherapy aim to: clear bronchial secretions, reduce work of breathing or increase reduced lung volume [5].
+While these techniques are extensively described in professional literature, the decision about their implementation and effectiveness must be based on an individual patient assessment, evaluation of mechanisms which led to the problem such as secretion retention, as well as evaluating its clinical effectiveness [2, 4, 5, 6, 11].
+For instance, Active Cycle of Breathing Techniques (ACBT) is a method widely applied airway diseases, whereas cough assist using mechanical insufflation exsufflation (MIE) is mostly used in patients with neuromuscular diseases and manual hyperinflation (MHI) is recommended for intubated and mechanically ventilated patients in intensive care units.
+Respiratory physiotherapists also actively participate in the care of patients who use non-invasive ventilation in order to support respiratory muscle [12, 13], using techniques to relieve symptoms such as dyspnoea [4, 6, 14].
+These physiotherapists also have general knowledge and skills about physical training and improving patients' exercise capacity and muscle strength.
+Respiratory physiotherapy specialists are an integral part of pulmonary rehabilitation teams and often they lead the team.
+Pulmonary rehabilitation is a comprehensive and economically effective program of sessions which last several weeks and involve: physical training, education, health behaviour change and self-management [15].
+This form of therapy is recognised as a standard of health management in patients with chronic respiratory diseases, especially with COPD [16-18].